 This book has garnered quite a reputation for helping commissioned candidates with limited time prepare for the exam.
 It has also been updated for 2025.
 Its key strengths include:

 With Ramdayal's approach, what stands out is the emphasis put on learning within time constraints.
-He does not over exhaust students with an overwhelming amount of topics.
+He does not over-exhaust students with an overwhelming amount of topics.
 Instead, the content that carries the most weight serves as the most important, maximizing the limited study time.

 Who stands to gain the most: Those with little study time, seasoned project managers with specific gaps in knowledge who need to refresh their understanding instead of learning new concepts, and learners wishing to add other study resources but need succinct explanations and practice questions.

 Few resources are more useful than all-inclusive study guides, but they must be accompanied by books of practice questions because they aid in exam preparation.
 These books allow practicing the application of knowledge and help in developing the reasoning skills necessary for the situational-based PMP test.
+To further enhance your practice, the Techademy’s PMP online course offers a robust platform with extensive question banks and simulated exams tailored to the 2025 PMP test format.

 PMP Exam Practice Tests & Study Guide, 2025 Edition by J. LeRoy Ward